Klaryce/FinalYearProject/README.md

 If a folder has been created already, it will not be created again.
 And the results will be put into it.

 There are different versions of the code package and the current package is the last one which changes the code structure a lot.
 Please contact the student immediately if the current version of the code package cannot run successfully.
 Many thanks.
+Email: klaryce@qq.com.